Water Treatment & Purification Chemicals Trading License in Dubai: Cost and Requirements

 Supply to desalination plants, wastewater treatment facilities, and cooling tower operators

-This licence does not cover manufacturing or chemical processing.
-Companies wishing to produce chemicals locally would require a separate industrial licence.
+This license does not cover manufacturing or chemical processing.
+Companies wishing to produce chemicals locally would require a separate industrial license.

 Why Dubai and Dubai South Free Zone